Camp Schedules and Reminders

 Ages 4 to 5, 6 to 7 and 8 to 9

 Explore the world of art at your local museum!
-Dive into exciting activities like drama games, painting, and sculpture.
+Dive into exciting activities like drawing, painting, and sculpture.
 This interactive program combines history with creativity, offering an engaging journey through art and discovery.

 What’s in a Museum?